How To Care For Chickens In The Winter Basics

 How To Care For Chickens In The Winter – Top 5 Tips!

-Chickens really are hardy birds that are built for the winter.
-Their full feathery coats and higher than average body temps make them well suited to brave the cold.
-But there are some basic steps on your part as a chicken keeper to help them thrive.
+Chickens are hardy birds that are built for cold climates.
+Their full, feathery coats and higher-than-average body temps make them well-suited to brave the cold.
+But there are some basic steps on your part as a chicken keeper to help them thrive in cold weather.

 1. Minimize Drafts In The Coop & Run

 Exposure to frigid winds is one of the greatest threats to your chickens in the winter.
-We’ve all experienced the “feels like” temperatures that drop well below the actual temp due to windchill.
-Creating a windbreak or even insulating your chicken’s coop and run is a must.
+We’ve all experienced the “feels like” temperatures that drop well below the actual temperatures due to wind chill.
+Creating a windbreak, or even insulating your chicken’s coop and run is a must.

-Chicken runs, however, are usually open and exposed to wind.
-There are a couple options.
-One that we used is to staple thick plastic sheeting around the walls of your run.
-This is a quick and easy way to seal off your coop.
+1. Plastic Sheeting or Tarps – Stapling thick plastic sheeting around the walls of your run is a quick and easy way to seal it off.
 We always used a 4-mil or 6-mil clear plastic sheeting that you can find at a hardware store.
+Or thick tarps will work as well.

 chicken run covered in plastic during the winter